 Most people know that new mothers sometimes get the baby blues but a growing body of evidence says fathers sometimes feel it, too.
-When either new parent experiences the blues for several weeks or in extreme, postpartum is the likely diagnosis.
+When a new parent experiences the blues to an extreme for an extended period of time, postpartum is the likely diagnosis.

 A new study from Northwestern University in Illinois indicates new fathers suffer postpartum depression more often than even they realize.
 Sheehan Fisher, the lead author of the Northwestern study, said, “New fathers should be screened and treated for postpartum depression, just as we do for mothers.”
 He says children are affected by their father’s emotional well-being just as they are affected by their mother’s.